constantineshovel/inue/README.md

 | HS3 | Veg.
 Recovery | No | Areas with significant dense vegetation regrowth. |
 | HS4 | Veg.
 Recovery | Yes | Terraced slopes with dense vegetation recovery. |

-Quick Guide for interpretation
+🔍 Quick Guide for interpretation

-Take the highest firex values for HS1 or HS2 scenarios immediately outside of the burned area perimeter.
-Those values are the Safety Threshold for burned area and the lower boundary for low susceptibility class inside the burned area.
+*Sampling: Identify the highest FIREX values for HS1 or HS2 scenarios in areas immediately outside the burned perimeter (unburned/vegetated conditions).

+*Safety Threshold: These values define the Safety Threshold and the lower limit for the low-susceptibility class within the burned area.

+*Hazard Assessment: * Values > Safety Threshold: Indicate higher susceptibility.

-All the values above such Safety Threshold indicate higher susceptibiility.
-Higher the value, Higher the susceptibility.
+*Proportionality: The higher the value, the higher the susceptibility.

 📄 License & Contact
  * License: GNU Affero General Public License v3.0 (AGPL-3.0).